- What is the REST API?

 When you are done with that, click the “Send Request” button to create a connection.
 If everything’s gone successfully, you will see a “Connected” mark in the Status field.
 Press the “Save” button, and the Endpoint will be added to the list.

-How to display the items obtained via REST API?
+How to display the items obtained via REST API in Elementor?

 To display data via Listing Grid, you need a listing template.
 So, go to JetEngine > Listings and create a template for the data obtained using the REST API.
 Click the “Add New” button and choose the “REST API Endpoint” option in the Listing source drop-down menu.
 Select the added Endpoint and define its name.